NegatioN/BattleRiteStats/_characters/destiny.md

       icon: 1d95f324f635c9447a68299999e8597e
       name: Energy Conversion
       type: survival
+    - color: yellow
+      description: Increases Magnetic Orb duration by 0.5 and its movement speed bonus by 20.
+      icon: 32189e52d279bcc498ede10b3d3ff6d1
+      name: Globetrotter
+      type: mobility
+    - color: green
+      description: Firing Power Blaster through a Plasma Wall increases the range by 30 and grants you a shield absorbing 10 damage on hit.
+      icon: 87c684273ffea0845863a8f80b904890
+      name: Plasma Infusion
+      type: survival
     - color: red
-      description: Charged Bolt deals 1 - 5 bonus damage, based on charge-up duration.
+      description: Plasma Wall deals 6 damage to enemies that pass through.
+Increases Snare factor from 25 to 40 and duration from 1.5 to 2.
-      icon: 9ed50d63cfb9fc74f92a64fab5cb6259
+      icon: 14568f096fcd91f488876796605f5063
-      name: Power Attachment
+      name: Sizzle
       type: offense
-    - color: pink
-      description: Increases maximum Silence duration caused by Spell Block from 0.8 to 1.5.
-      icon: 9ed50d63cfb9fc74f92a64fab5cb6259
-      name: System Shock
-      type: control
     winrate: '0.0'
-  - damage: '5.7'
+  - damage: '4.1'
-    disable: '0.7'
+    disable: '0.5'
     energy: '3.0'
     num: 1
-    protection: '1.4'
+    protection: '0.4'
     skills:
-    - color: green
+    - color: red
-      description: Sky Strike grants you a shield that absorbs up to 12 damage and absorbs an additional 10 damage for each enemy hit.
-Lasts for 4.
+      description: Sky Strike deals 6 bonus damage.
+Also increases its radius by 10.
       icon: 1d95f324f635c9447a68299999e8597e
-      name: Energy Conversion
-      type: survival
-    - color: pink
-      description: Mega Sphere roots for 1 and reduces its cooldown by 3.
-      icon: 751839d4f58db9445aa7fc86411521a1
-      name: Expansion Pack
+      name: Blast Processing
-      type: control
+      type: offense
-    - color: yellow
+    - color: grey
-      description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
-The Shield absorbs up to 16 damage.
+      description: Magnetic Orb can be recast to leap to target location, knocking nearby enemies back upon landing.
+Magnetic Orb form is then resumed for the remaining duration, but you are unable to deal damage.
-      icon: 14568f096fcd91f488876796605f5063
+      icon: 32189e52d279bcc498ede10b3d3ff6d1
-      name: Plasma Booster
+      name: Dispatch
-      type: mobility
+      type: mixed
     - color: green
       description: Firing Power Blaster through a Plasma Wall increases the range by 30 and grants you a shield absorbing 10 damage on hit.